aws-samples/k8s-notary-admission/README.md

 ## Architecture
 ![Architecture Diagram](imgs/na.png "Architecture Diagram")

-The solution centers around a custom controller that is written in Go and installed via Helm.
-The default configuration installs the Validating Webhook Configuration that will forward API server validation calls for all Pod _CREATE_ and _UPDATE_ operations, from any namespace not labeled with the `notary-admission-ignore=ignore` label.
+The solution centers around a custom controller&mdash;written in Go&mdash;installed via Helm.
+The default configuration installs the Validating Webhook Configuration that will forward API server validation calls for all _CREATE_ and _UPDATE_ operations, for configured Kubernetes kinds, from any namespace not labeled with the `notary-admission-ignore=ignore` label.

+The current code implementation of his solution can validate the following Kubernetes kinds:
+- Pods
+- Deployments
+- ReplicaSets
+- DaemonsSets
+- CronJobs
+- Jobs
+- StatefulSets

+The following container types are validated by this solution:
+- containers
+- init-containers
+- ephemeral-containers

+The default webhook settings are set to only validate _Deployments_ and _Pods_.

-> The current implementation of his solution validates Pods and Deployments, but does not act on other workloads (DaemonSet, Jobs, etc.) that create pods.
-The code to handle other workloads can be enabled in this [file](https://github.com/aws-samples/k8s-notary-admission/blob/main/controller/pkg/admissioncontroller/workloads/workloads.go).
+Other workloads (DaemonSet, Jobs, etc.) that create pods, can be added via the `admission.resources` array element, in the _values.yaml_ file.

+> If workloads&mdash;other than Deployments and Pods&mdash;will not be validation targets, then the code&mdash;in `controller/pkg/admissioncontroller/workloads/workloads.go`&mdash;can be tuned to skip those resource cases.

 ## Operation